Hiatal hernia surgery

 What is hiatal hernia surgery?

-A hiatal hernia happens when a section of your stomach pushes up through an opening (called a hiatus) in your diaphragm.
+A hiatal hernia occurs when a section of your stomach pushes up through an opening (called a hiatus) in your diaphragm.
 The diaphragm is a sheet of muscle located between the abdomen and chest.
 Hiatal hernia surgery involves pulling the stomach down into the abdomen and then making the hiatus opening in the diaphragm smaller.

 Why is hiatal hernia surgery performed?